-Many people visiting Paris wonder whether canines or other pets are allowed in public transportation in the capital, including in metro trains, buses, and trams.
+Many people visiting Paris for the first time wonder whether you're allowed to bring dogs or other pets along for the ride in public transportation, including in metro trains, buses, and trams.
 Some tourists do opt to bring their pets overseas for longer stays, so this is likely to be an important question for them.
+Here's what to keep in mind.

 The Rules, in a Nutshell